-About Brockport's International Study of Culture and Customs Summer Program
+About Brockport's Western Europe: Best of Europe Summer Program

-Examines the culture and customs of Western European countries and involves traveling to the Netherlands, Belgium, Germany, Italy, Austria, Switzerland, France, England and Spain.
-Explores the range of activities, beliefs, behaviors and ideas of groups of people with shared traditions including social customs, leisure activities, dress, celebrations, foods, and rituals.
+Examines the culture and customs of Western European countries and involves traveling to the Italy, France, Belgium, the Netherlands, Germany and Denmark.
+This 17-day European tour explores the range of activities, beliefs, behaviors and ideas of groups of people with shared traditions including social customs, leisure activities, dress, celebrations, foods and rituals.

-The Brockport International Study of Culture and Customs Program offers you the opportunity to:
+The Brockport Best of Europe Program offers you the opportunity to: